shadowsnavi/phase-1-javascript-project-mode/CONTRIBUTING.md

 - Make the change on your fork, with descriptive commits in the standard format
 - Open a Pull Request against this repo

-A curriculum owner will review your change and approve or comment on it in due course.
+A curriculum owner will review your change and approve or Breed on it in due course.

 ## Why Contribute?